zaffron/College-Management-System/README.md

 create a .env file and copy all the contents of .env.example file run the artisan
 ```
-*I am open to the suggestions and any appreciation from your side and you can use it anywhere you want.
+>I am open to the suggestions and any appreciation from your side and you can use it anywhere you want.
 But please do ask for permission before using.
-I would be really happy if you collaborate with me in this project*
+I would be really happy if you collaborate with me in this project
 ---
 _Thank You_

-*From Your Dev Zaffron*
+*From Your Dev Zaffron  :sunglasses:*